eclipse-archived/unide/website/blog/grinding-machine-scenario.md

   management (e.g. the grinding machine is in bad condition and an inspection must be carried out).

-  The backend can be swapped effortless with any entity adhering to PPMP standard.
+  The backend can be swapped effortless with any entity adhering to the Production Performance Management Protocol standard.
   In the Eclipse PPM Testbed at least two different backends have been used:
     - One directly based on [Unide][3]
     - One based on [CONTACT Elements for IoT][4].